 Click here to read more about the jubilee festivities.Filed under Danish Royals

-Tagged Accession, Margrethe II, Margrethe II's Ruby Jubilee, Tiaras.
+Tagged Accession, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Tiaras.